 Click Here for tab for Adore You by Harry Styles

-As it contains both acoustic and electric guitar parts you can pick and choose the parts you want to play.
-The main chord progression that you can play on acoustic uses a capo on the third fret where you’ll need to play the chords Am7, C, F, and G.
+As it contains both acoustic and electric guitar parts, you can pick and choose what you want to play.
+The main chord progression on acoustic uses a capo on the third fret where you’ll need to play the chords: Am7, C, F, and G.

 Don’t Let Me Down by The Beatles